Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 target_link_libraries(RttImuStatePublisher ${roscpp_LIBRARIES})

-Then executing the “catkin build” command will build RttImuStatePublisher.
-If the build is successful, add the RttImuStatePublisher to the project as in the previous steps.
-Specifically, add this controller to the project created in step 2, and configure the item tree as follows.
+Execute catkin build to build RttImuStatePublisher.
+After successful building, add RttImuStatePublisher to the project as in previous steps.
+Specifically, add this controller to the Step 2 project, configuring the item tree as:

 + World